ryans2014/MtLib/README.md

 # MtLib: a C++ Thread Pool Library
 MtLib is a C++ library that aims to offer thread reuse as well as a convenient API multithreading programming.
 The key feature of this library includes:
 * **Thread Reusing:** Reusing of thread avoids thread creation/deletion time.
 It can reduce the multithreading overhead.
 This is especially helpful if you are trying to multithread a short/fast function where the thread creation time can be comparable to the function execution time.
 * **Convenient Thread API:** The typical way of using std::thread include create thread and bind it with function, create future/promise pair and pass to the function, store the thread object for joining at a later time, check the function return from the future object.
 Now, with MtLib API, you just call the Thread::RunAndReturn method, give the function, the argument list, and where to write the return.
-When you are ready to see the result, just call Thread::Wait method to wait to wait for the completion of all sutmitted tasks.
+When you are ready to see the result, just call Thread::Wait method to wait for the completion of all submitted tasks.
 ```C++
 ThreadPool::Fetch->RunAndReturn(function_to_run, return_pointer, function_argument, ...);
 ThreadPool::Fetch->Wait();
 ```
 * **Garbage Collection by Slave Thread:** Sometimes, calling the destructor on the master thread is just a wait of time.
-No further operation depend on the outcome of the destructor.
+No further operation depends on the outcome of the destructor.
 Why not letting the slave threads to do that?
 This MtLib provides a solution.
-By calling TheadPool::Delete method, you can pass ownership of a object (move semantics) to a lambda function that takes care of the object destruction.
+By calling TheadPool::Delete method, you can pass ownership of an object (move semantics) to a lambda function that takes care of the object destruction.
 The lambda function is then added to the task queue waiting to be processed.
 ```C++
 ThreadPool::Fetch->Delete(object_to_be_deleted);
 ```

 ## Requirement
-This library depend on C++14 standard features.
+This library depends on C++14 standard features.
 No external libraries are used.

 ## Usage